progressify/pensieriincodice-assets/covers/120/README.md

 - {GIMP}(https://www.gimp.org/)
 - {Inkscape}(https://inkscape.org/)

-The cover's frame and logo were made by Daniele Galasco.
+The cover's frame and logo were made by Daniele Galano.

 ## LICENSE